Blighty (TV channel)

 Blighty was a British pay television channel broadcasting as part of the UKTV network of channels.
-The channel was originally launched on 28 July 2004.
+The channel was originally launched on 8 March 2004.

 History

 The channel launched on 8 March 2004 as UKTV People, showing repeats of lighter factual programming, based on the people of the world with programmes such as Top Gear and the docusoap Airport.
 Much of this programming had come from the spinoff for UK Horizons, which had closed down the day before.
 The channel itself, along with UKTV Documentary, replaced this channel formally.
 For the channel's first few months, it timeshared with UKTV Food +1, airing from 7pm-3am, but soon expanded to a full 24-hour schedule by 1 July.

 On 9 October 2008, UKTV announced plans to rebrand UKTV People and UKTV Documentary in early 2009.
 The news came just two days after UKTV's entertainment channels were rebranded to Watch, Gold and Alibi.
 They announced that UKTV People would be rebranded as Blighty and this rebrand took place on 17 February 2009.
 As part of the rebrand, some programmes were transferred to channels such as sister channel Dave, while the channel acquired some other programmes looking at British life.

-The channel closed at midday on 5 July 2013, replaced by Drama on 8 July.
+The channel closed at midday on 5 July 2013, replaced by Drama (now U&Drama) on 8 July.